DioryMe/diory-browser-electron/docs/linter.md

 ## TODO

+[ ] Turn warnings into errors (remove rules from .eslintrc.js) by fixing issues in code

 [ ] Turn off Prettier line length rule and add Eslint warning for it

 ## Changelog

 ### 2020-03-23

+Initial linter, no code changes made.

 **Changed**